Battle of Lechfeld (910): Prelude

 The Hungarians learned about the plans of Louis, and quickly sent an army to prevent the joining of the Swabian and Frankish-Lotharingian-Bavarian forces.
 From the work of Aventinus: Annalium Boiorum volume VII, we can reconstruct their route: After they had crossed Bavaria via the River Enns, they reached Augsburg through Tegernsee, then Sandau near to Landsberg am Lech.
 They reached Augsburg through forced march very quickly, totally unexpected by his army.
 This is further proof of the incredible efficiency of espionage due to its emphasis by the Principality of Hungary and other states of the nomadic warriors.
 The unexpected appearance of the Hungarians before the battle of Augsburg makes it hard to believe that it was only a coincidence.
 This shows that Hungarian intelligence worked very effectively not only within Hungary, but also in enemy territory, making possible the rapid movement of military operations onto the opponent's land.
 As Liutprand of Cremona mentions, the king did not expect that the Hungarians would appear in his territory so quickly.
 So his plans of uniting all of his forces: his mostly Swabian troops and the Frankish-Lotharingian-Bavarian army, before the battle, failed because of the remarkable espionage of the nomadic Hungarian state and the superior mobility of the Magyar army, which made possible for them to defeat these two armies separately.
 In conclusion we can say that the Hungarian spies learned of the preparations of the Frankish armies and informed the Magyar commanders so quickly, that these had the time to gather an army and move into the German territory so quickly that the Eastern Franks had no time not only to reach Hungary, but even to finish the concentration of their troops, and start to move towards it.
 Still, from the account of Liutprand of Cremona it can be understood that, even without the Frankish help, the king's army had many more soldiers than the Hungarians.

 One historian supposes that a small Hungarian unit kept the Frankish army busy until the Battle of Augsburg ended.
 Hungarian nomadic warriors used similar tactics elsewhere.
 They distracted enemies with simple maneuvers to hide the real tactical movement and intent.
 An example is the Battle of the Brenta.

 Battle

-On the dawn of 12 June 910, the Hungarian horsemen made a surprise attack, shooting arrows from a distance on the king's camp, killing many Germans with their arrows in their sleep, or quite after they woke up.
-But this attack was only a minor preparatory, so called swarming attack in order to diminish the fighting spirit of the Germans, after which they retreated to their camp.
+On the dawn of 12 June 910, the Hungarian horsemen made a surprise attack, shooting arrows from a distance on the king's camp.
+The attack managed to catch a number of Germans off guard, killing some of them in their sleep.
+However, the Hungarians aimed only to disrupt and harass the German troops in a swarming attack, in order to diminish the fighting spirit of the Germans, after which they retreated back to their camp.